A full-time technical position is available.

 Our lab meetings are always open to prospective graduate students.
 E-mail Brian to find out the details.
 All Sackler "open program" students are expected to complete a research rotation of approximately three months in length.
 Students who wish to stay longer to complete a project will be accomodated.

-The laboratory of Dr. Brian Dynlacht is interested in understanding the transcriptional regulatory and epigenetic mechanisms governing mammalian differentiation and cell cycle control using a combination of state-of-the-art biochemical, genomic, and computational methods.
+We are interested in understanding the transcriptional regulatory and epigenetic mechanisms governing stem cells using a combination of state-of-the-art biochemical, genomic, and computational methods.
 Candidates must have a Ph.D. in molecular biology, biochemistry, or a related field and a strong interest in gene expression.
-Expertise in techniques aimed at measuring transcription factor activity and gene expression is preferred.

 The ideal applicant for this position would be proficient in tissue culture and multiple types of microscopy including live cell imaging.
 Experience in electron microscopy is highly desired.

-Benefits for postdoctoral fellows which are currently offered at NYU Langone Medical Center are listed at : http://sackler.med.nyu.edu/postdoc/ .
+Benefits for postdoctoral fellows which are currently offered at NYU Langone Medical Center are listed at: http://www.med.nyu.edu/postdoc/ .

 If you are interested in either position, please send a CV and a description of your interests to: Brian Dynlacht (firstname.lastname@example.org), Professor of Pathology, NYU School of Medicine, 522 1st Avenue, New York, NY 10016.